Check out Senior Services' Health Insurance Help Ad

 Medicare pays for a full range of preventive services and screenings including diabetes, cardiovascular, prostate, and colorectal screenings.
 These screenings can help people stay healthy and detect conditions like cancer, diabetes, and cardiovascular disease early - when treatment works best.
 Senior Services encourages you to speak with your doctor(s) about the preventive benefits covered by Medicare as some restrictions to coverage may apply:

-- Medicare Preventive Services - new in 2012! a "Welcome to Medicare" Physical Exam; Ultrasound Screening for Abdominal Aortic Aneurysm; Cardiovascular Screening Blood Tests; Diabetes Screening Tests, Supplies, Self-Management Training, Medical Nutrition Therapy, and Other Medicare-Covered Services for People with Diabetes; Screening Mammography; Screening Pap Tests; Screening Pelvic Examination; Colorectal Cancer Screening; Prostate Cancer Screening; Influenza, Pneumococcal, and Hepatitis B Vaccinations; Bone Mass Measurements; Glaucoma Screening; Smoking and Tobacco-Use Cessation Counseling Services
+- Medicare Preventive Services - a "Welcome to Medicare" Physical Exam; Ultrasound Screening for Abdominal Aortic Aneurysm; Cardiovascular Screening Blood Tests; Diabetes Screening Tests, Supplies, Self-Management Training, Medical Nutrition Therapy, and Other Medicare-Covered Services for People with Diabetes; Screening Mammography; Screening Pap Tests; Screening Pelvic Examination; Colorectal Cancer Screening; Prostate Cancer Screening; Influenza, Pneumococcal, and Hepatitis B Vaccinations; Bone Mass Measurements; Glaucoma Screening; Smoking and Tobacco-Use Cessation Counseling Services

 - View claim status (excluding Part D claims)